Seeed-Studio/wiki-documents/docs/Grove_Beginner_Kit_for_Arduino.md

 **Example 3**: Uses LCD screen to display the output data from 3-axis accelerometer

-Please connect Grove – Tilt Switch to D5 port of Seeeduino Lotus, and connect Grove – 16 * 2 LCD module to I2C. port of Seeeduino Lotus, NOTE: it is the I2C port followed by one dot.
+Please connect Grove – Tilt Switch to D5 port of Seeeduino Lotus, and connect Grove - LCD RGB Backlight module to I2C. port of Seeeduino Lotus, NOTE: it is the I2C port followed by one dot.

 ![](https://raw.githubusercontent.com/SeeedDocument/Grove_Beginner_Kit_for_Arduino/master/img/3_axis_lcd_tilt.jpg)